TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Take safety and security issues in your host country seriously.
 Be aware of attitudes toward and expectations of women and men.
 Minorities (racial, LBGTQ+, religious) should be mindful of how such people are viewed and treated.
 For example, neo-Nazism has long been a rising and growing movement in Germany.
 During my time in Bavaria, I did meet individuals who were victims of neo-Nazi violence but did not have any such experiences.

 I recommend exploring more than just your host city if you have the money and the time.
-I was lucky because I was able to take several weekend trips with my program.
+I was lucky because I could take several weekend trips with my program.
 I traveled to the Alps, the Rhein River, and several smaller villages.
 But my favorite trip was the one I took to Berlin.

 View of the Bavarian alps with green hills and mountains around a lake.